🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 The system must choose between:

-When priorities are unclear, the system attempts all of them.
+When priorities are unclear, the system attempts all.

 This creates overload.

-Effective communication with AI mirrors effective communication with people.
+Effective communication with AI mirrors communication with people:

 The system performs best when treated as a collaborator, not a mind reader.